vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/0/05_LIST_OF_AUTHORS_CITED.md

 10. Inference:

-Siddhanta-Knowledge of what is non-proxi- mate resulting from the perception of what is pervaded.
+Siddhanta-Knowledge of what is non-proximate resulting from the perception of what is pervaded.
 Prabhakara-Only the existence of the probans in the subject is to be apprehended as something new.

 Materialists-Either there is no pervasion or